Machine-Jonte/moveit_vive/README.md

 # MoveIt Control with HTC Vive
 ### Preleminary
-The VR control system is presented in the MCs thesis (link soon to arrive) and consider refering the thesis if you found this work useful.
+The VR control system is presented in the [MCs thesis](https://www.diva-portal.org/smash/get/diva2:1473629/FULLTEXT01.pdf) and consider refering the thesis if you found this work useful.

 ### Overview
 This package is used to control MoveIt move groups with HTC Vive.
 It is built primarily for bimanual robotics systems, but can easily be transferred for one-armed robots.
 The system is tested in simulation using the ROS packages [panda_dual_gazebo](https://github.com/Machine-Jonte/panda_dual_gazebo) and [panda_dual_gazebo_moveit_config](https://github.com/Machine-Jonte/panda_dual_gazebo_moveit_config)